KhuramC/Team-F-Final-Project/README.md

 # Team-F-Final-Project
-Final project for CS 3330.
+Final project for CS 3330: 2 Player Game Pack.

+Make sure to have java 21.

 ### Alon: I implemented the game Mastermind the rules are as follows: